Centralia College

 Centralia College is a public community college in Centralia, Washington.
 Although it primarily offers certificates and Associate degrees, it also offers a few Bachelor's degrees.
 Founded in 1925, Centralia is the oldest continuously operating community college in the state of Washington.
-As shown below, the college sits on 29 acre in the middle of the town of Centralia.
+The college sits on 29 acre in the middle of the town of Centralia.
 There is a branch education center, Centralia College East, in the town of Morton and the college offers a range of online and correspondence courses.
 Overall, the college serves an area of 2409 sqmi in Lewis County and southern Thurston County under the administrative classification of Community College District Twelve.

 History

-Centralia College opened in 1925 under the name of Centralia Junior College.
-Developing slowly at first, the college constructed its first physical campus in 1950 with Kemp Hall.
-Also, in 1948 the college received its accreditation from the Northwest Commission on Colleges and Universities.
+Centralia College opened on September 14, 1925, as the Centralia Junior College as part of an agreement between the University of Washington, Centralia Public Schools, and the Centralia School Board.
+It was the first junior college to open in the state and preceded the Washington Community and Technical Colleges system.
+The college received its accreditation from the Northwest Commission on Colleges and Universities in 1948.
+The first physical campus opened in 1950 with Kemp Hall.
 Growing from an entrance class of 15 students, As of 2009 the college has an enrollment of 4,803 students in 64 academic programs.
 The college is affiliated with the private Centralia College Foundation, founded in 1982 by community members, to supplement its public resources.

 The college is also home to Michael Spafford's The Twelve Labors of Hercules, a series of murals commissioned in the early 1980s for the House of Representatives' chambers.
 From 1982 to 1987 they were covered with curtains due to their perceived (by some) sexually suggestive nature and later were placed in storage.
 Following a decade of negotiations, the college acquired the murals in 2002 for display in the Corbet Theatre.
 Murals created by Alden Mason and originally displayed at the Capitol were moved to the college library in 1990.

+Academics

 In 2012 the college began offering a Bachelor of Applied Science in Applied Management degree.
 It now offers a Bachelor of Applied Science in Diesel Technology degree and a Bachelor of Applied Science in Information Science and Application Development degree.